EVE Online on Steam - User reviews, Price & Information

 EVE Online is a free-to-play community driven space MMO where players can choose their own path from countless different options.
 Experience space exploration, immense PvP and PvE battles, mining, industry and a thriving player economy in an ever-expanding sandbox.

-EVE Online is a space, free to play and open world game developed and published by CCP.
+EVE Online is a space, free to play and massively multiplayer game developed and published by CCP.

 Released on December 15th 2010 is available on Windows and MacOS in 8 languages: English, German, Russian, French, Korean, Japanese, Spanish - Spain and Simplified Chinese.